camunda/blog.camunda.org/content/post/2019/11/camunda-bpm-7120-released.md

 ### Time-triggered Listeners for User Tasks

-For a manual task, it may be reasonable to automatically trigger certain actions after some time (e. g. escalation, reassignment, email notifications, etc.).
+For a manual task, it is sometimes necessary to automatically trigger certain actions after some time (e. g. escalation, reassignment, email notifications, etc.).

 Starting with this release, the Workflow Engine executes time-triggered listeners for User